otterlover24/IT5007-proj/README.md

 			- Backend: portfolio.router.js
 				- Compute holdings for each month from beginMonth to latestMonth.
 					- Use transaction history to compute delta from previous month.
-					- **{TODO}Just do on frontend based on transaction history, then get value of current holding, ignore net worth chart**
+					- {DONE}Just do on frontend based on transaction history, then get value of current holding, ignore net worth chart
 					- Update every time latestMonth changes or new trade arrives.
 						- Use middleware
 							- Test passing parameters at the end of trade first, then refactor to separate module.